acousticrobot/web-16/_posts/2016-01-01-new-site-launching-2016.md

 ## Why I'm changing this site

 I'm rebuilding this site using [Jekyll](http://jekyllrb.com/), in the hope that I'll be actively updating it.
 For years now I've had my site running as a self hosted WordPress site.
-I learned a lot building in back in 2012, but there were aspect of the site that kept me from using it on a regular basis.
+I learned a lot building in back in 2012, but there were aspects of the site that kept me from using it on a regular basis.

 Back when I build the Wordpress version, I spend a great deal of time customizing the behavior, and really enjoyed how far I could push my own theme beyond the default blogging platform at its base.
 Besides the active support community, the really impressive thing about Wordpress is how far something that was originally meant for blogging can be extended into a customized content management system.